AnalogJ/justvanish/data/templates/request/ccpa.tmpl.md

 Dear Privacy Compliance Officer,

-My name is {{user.first_name}} {{user.last_name}}.
-I reside in California and am exercising my data access right under the California Consumer Privacy Act to see a copy of the categories and the specific pieces of personal information that {{org.organization_name}} has collected about me.
+My name is {{.User.FirstName}} {{.User.LastName}}.
+I reside in California and am exercising my data access right under the California Consumer Privacy Act to see a copy of the categories and the specific pieces of personal information that {{.Org.OrganizationName}} has collected about me.

 I request to see a copy of any and all of the records you have pertaining to me including but not limited to: